Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: The Proposed KICT Framework

-The preliminary experiments demonstrate that~\emph{factual knowledge} has substantial effects on ICL.
-This suggests that we can fully exploit the knowledge to boost the performance in various processes in ICL, including \emph{pre-training}, \emph{prompting}, and \emph{prediction}.
-To reach this goal, we introduce {\model}, a novel \textbf{K}nowledgeable \textbf{I}n-\textbf{C}ontext \textbf{T}uning framework to better exploit knowledge to unleash the power of LLMs towards answer generation.
-In this framework, we introduce Knowledgeable Pre-Training (KPT) with three self-supervised tasks to inject factual knowledge into LLMs during continual pre-training.
-Then, we present a Knowledgeable Example Retrieval (KER) algorithm to judiciously select knowledge-relevant in-context examples.
-At last, a Knowledgeable Prediction Calibration technique (KPC) is used to calibrate the prediction distribution via prior information derived from KB.
-The framework is shown in Figure~\ref{fig:model}.
+The preliminary experiments demonstrate that \emph{factual knowledge} has a substantial effect on ICL.
+This suggests that we can exploit this knowledge to enhance performance across various processes in ICL, including \emph{pre-training}, \emph{prompting}, and \emph{prediction}.
+To achieve this goal, we introduce the \textbf{KICT} framework, a novel \textbf{K}nowledgeable \textbf{I}n-\textbf{C}ontext \textbf{T}uning framework designed to better leverage knowledge and unleash the power of LLMs in answer generation.
+Within this framework, we introduce Knowledgeable Pre-Training (KPT) with three carefully designed self-supervised tasks to infuse LLMs with factual knowledge.
+We then present a Knowledgeable Example Retrieval (KER) algorithm to judiciously select in-context examples that are relevant to the given knowledge.
+Finally, we employ a Knowledgeable Prediction Calibration (KPC) technique to adjust the prediction distribution using prior information derived from a KB.
+An overview of the framework is depicted in Figure~\ref{fig:model}.